 With increasing demand for bedbug, ant, termite, and mosquito control services in the U.S., the U.S. pest control market continues to grow.
-As of 2015, some 18 percent of houses in Philadelphia, Pennsylvania had issues with rat infestations, while some 38 percent of houses in Houston, Texas had problems with cockroaches, among many other U.S. cities with similar problems with pests.
+As of 2018, U.S. pest control workers found bed bugs in 59 percent of the nursing homes that they checked, as just one example.
 A city's climate greatly influences how vulnerable it is to pest infestations.
 Cities in warmer regions face more cases of infestations from insects, as the warm climate allows them to live longer than they would in colder climates.